Bellojacob/CS305-Module5/README.md

 # CS305-Module5
-How to make a chatgpt clone:
+How to make a ChatGPT clone:

 Choose a language model framework: There are several language model frameworks available, including GPT-3, GPT-2, BERT, and others.
 You'll need to choose one that suits your needs and expertise.

 Collect and preprocess data: Language models require large amounts of data to train on, so you'll need to collect a dataset of conversational data.
 Preprocessing the data involves cleaning and formatting the text to remove irrelevant content, such as emojis and other special characters.